gaffarelj/VKI_MarsABE/SPARTA/README.md

 For the 115km altitude, the factor `f_num` has been lowered to `1.176E+16` to increase the number of simulated particles (and prevent it of being 0).
 Similarly, for 150km, `f_num` has been lowered to `1.472E+14`.

+*Note that all SPARTA simulations assume that the satellite is 20% diffuse and 80% specular.
+This should be tuned.*

 ## Results

 Running SPARTA for the different altitudes, the force in each direction has been saved in `.dat` files in the [results folder](results).